UFESL/TEE-Checking/README.md

 - Guest state and register isolation
 - Confidentiality of guest secrets even from hypervisors

+Intel TDX and AMD SEV are the state-of-the-art most popular commercially used VM-based TEEs.

 ---

 ## 📌 Why security guarantees matter